Grantimus9/slackreactions/README.md

 ## How it works:

-Your team visits the app you just setup, logs in, and can upload a gif or other image from their computer or by providing a URL to the image (`carrierwave` handles this).
+Your team visits the app you just setup, logs in, and can upload a gif or other image either from their computer or from a URL (`carrierwave` handles this).
 It's saved to your S3 Bucket, and the uploader can supply text keywords that they want to associate with that image.

 When someone invokes your /r command, Slack POSTs a payload to the /incoming route, handled by slack_controller#incoming.
 It uses the text field as the search term, and searches the Reaction model using the `pg_search` gem.
-It will return a single random Reaction object from your team's collection, and pass it back to Slack.
+If it finds several matches, it'll choose a random one from the set of matches and return it to Slack.
+If it finds no matches, it'll return a message only you can see that simply says no match.